-The official receiver will only let you keep your vehicle if it’s essential and of low value.
+The official receiver (OR) will only let you keep it if:

-- You couldn’t do your job without it
+- You could not do your job without it

-- You or someone in your household needs it because of a disability
+- You or someone in your household needs it.
+Due to a health condition or disability

-- There’s no possible way you could get to work or school without your vehicle
+- There is no possible way you could get to work or school without your vehicle

-If the official receiver agrees that a vehicle is essential for your household, they'll take into account the value of your current vehicle.
-They may order you to sell your vehicle, buy a cheaper alternative, and pay the difference to the official receiver.
+The OR will also take into account the value of the vehicle.
+They may order you to sell it, buy a cheaper one to use, and pay the difference to the official receiver.

-- This would usually only happen if your vehicle is worth more than £1,500, and the official receiver would normally allow you £1,000 to buy a replacement.
+- This would usually be if your vehicle is worth more than £1,500

-You may still be able to keep your vehicle if you can arrange for a partner, friend or family member to pay the official receiver the money they would have raised from a sale.
+You may be able to keep your vehicle if you can arrange for a partner, friend or family member to pay the OR the money they would have raised from a sale.